BoomChawit/IC-SHM/README.md

 # IC-SHM
+Updated on 31st December 2022

-This repository is under authorisation of Infrastructure Innovation Engineering Laboratory, Kyto
+This repository is under authorisation of Infrastructure Innovation Engineering Laboratory, Kyoto University.
+The project aims to investigate vision-based structural monitoring with the participation in International Competition for Structural Health Monitoring 2022.